dev-rajnish/c/README.md

-#C
+# C

--- Source file of Learnings of C lang.
+- Source file of Learnings of C lang.